 Tax Rates and Brackets

 The TCJA retains seven tax brackets, but adjusts tax rates and taxable income levels.
-The tax rates are also used to determine supplemental and backup withholding rates, so those rates will also change.
-Here is a comparison of the 2017 and 2018 rates.
+The tax rates are also used to determine supplemental and backup withholding rates, so those rates also change.
+Here is a comparison of 2017, 2018, and 2019 rates.